eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 ### Use NsOperationQueue when:
 NSOperation can be scheduled with a set of dependencies at a particular queue priority and quality of service.
 Unlike a block scheduled on a GCD queue, an NSOperation can be cancelled and have its operational state queried.
 And by subclassing, NSOperation can associate the result of its work on itself for future reference.
-- network requests
+- Network requests
-- image resizing
+- Image resizing
-- text processing
+- Text processing
 - or any other repeatable structured, long-running task that produces associated state or data.

 ### When not to use NsOperationQueue: